 Employee misconduct ranges from simple issues such as spending too much time on the phone or Internet to acts of violence.
 Some situations can be handled with a reprimand or warning.
 Serious offenses may require an investigation to substantiate allegations or suspicions.
 In rare instances, you may need to report the situation to the police or another outside agency.
 Situations warranting an investigation may include:

-- Misconduct relating to conditions of employment, including misuse of equipment, computers, and vehicles and/or refusal to comply with job-specific directions or instruction.
+- Misconduct relating to conditions of employment, including misuse of equipment, computers, and vehicles and/or refusal to comply with job-specific directions or instructions.

-- Violation of federal, state, or local laws or regulations, including laws against harassment.
+- Violation of federal, state, or local laws or regulations.

 - Violation of the business’s pre-existing written policies, such as those covered in employee handbooks or employment contracts.